This section details the infrastructure prerequisites required to deploy kdb Insights Enterprise on the Kubernetes container orchestration system.

 A ClusterIssuer such as letsencrypt can be used with the NGINX Ingress Controller above to provide a certificate for the API endpoints.

-NB air-gapped deploys: cert-manager requires access to the internet and so cannot be used in an air-gapped environment.
+NB air-gapped deploys: cert-manager requires outbound access to the internet as well as unrestricted inbound HTTP access to the cluster and so cannot be used in an air-gapped environment.
 Instead the NGINX Ingress Controller should reference a Kubernetes secret which contains a certificate for the API endpoints.